 Major 40

 Additional LACCD GE Requirements 18

 (Not including 3 double-countable major units.
-Students wishing to transf er are

-advised to use either the CSU GE or IGETC plan instead.)
+Students wishing to tadvised to use either the CSU GE or IGETC plan instead.) ransfer are

 Additional degree-applicable units 2

 Total 60

 Note: Students using the CSUGE or IGETC plans are advised to take ARC 133 in addition to the above, which will satisfy an additional 3 units of the Humanities GE requirement.